Wei-N-Ning/networkFoo/layers/README.md

 programs, so they can use the network over any physical and datalink layers.

-A single chunk of network data is called a packet.
+A single chunk of network data is called a **packet**.

 the internet uses the internet protocol (IP) -> the IP in TCP/IP;

 ## layer 4

-layer 4 transport, a piece of transport layer data is a segment.
+layer 4 transport, **a piece of transport layer data is a segment.**

-3 most common transport layer protocols: ICMP (internet control message proto), TCP (transmission control proto), user datagram proto (UDP)
+3 most common transport layer protocols:

+ICMP (internet control message proto, e.g. the `ping` command);

+TCP (transmission control proto), user datagram proto (UDP)

 ## layer 5 - 6